icopy-site/awesome/docs/awesome/awesome-theoretical-computer-science.md

 - [Vince.
 Foundation Mathematics for Computer Science: A Visual Approach](https://www.springer.com/gp/book/9783030420772) - A range of mathematical topics to provide a solid foundation for an undergraduate course in computer science, starting with a review of number systems and their relevance to digital computers, and finishing with differential and integral calculus.
 - [Oberguggenberger & Ostermann.
 Analysis for Computer Scientists: Foundations, Methods, and Algorithms](https://www.springer.com/gp/book/9783319911540) - Presents an algorithmic approach to mathematical analysis, with a focus on modelling and on the applications of analysis.
 #### Lecture Notes
-- [Maciej Paluszynski.
+- [Paluszynski.
 Calculus for Computer Scientists](https://www.math.uni.wroc.pl/~mpal/academic/2013/lecture_notes.pdf) - calculus lecture notes taught for undergrad computer science students
 ### Transition To Pure Rigour Math
 It is already curated [here](https://github.com/mostafatouny/awesome-pure-math#transition-to-pure-rigour-math) - Introductory proofs and mathematical maturity.